yaoxin1995/covid19-update-server/notification-service/README.md

 In `tests` dir there is a number of API endpoint tests which can be performed by using [Postman](https://www.postman.com/).
-After Postman is installed the test collection can be imported by using `File` and `Import...` ** Since some tests depend on each other (by setting Postman collection wide  variables) the tests should run in the predefined order. **
+After Postman is installed the test collection can be imported by using `File` and `Import...` ** Since some tests depend on each other (by setting Postman collection wide variables) the tests should run in the predefined order.
+In addition, it is also required to set a valid bearer token in the config section of the collection. **